CMS comparison: Drupal, Joomla, and WordPress

-If creating a website for your business is on the horizon, you may be wondering which content management system (CMS) is the best choice for you.
-Here’s a look at three of the most widely-used ones.
-All three are open-source software, each developed and maintained by a community of thousands.
-Not only are all three free to download and use, but the open-source format means that the platform is continuously being improved to support new Internet technologies.
-With all of these systems, basic functions can be enhanced ad infinitum with an ever-expanding array of add-ons, contributed from their respective communities.
+If you need to create a website for your business, you might be wondering which content management system (CMS) is the best choice for you.
+This article compares three of the most widely-used ones: Drupal, Joomla, and WordPress.
+All three are open-source software, each developed and maintained by a community of thousands, and all are free to download and use.
+The open-source format means that their platforms are continuously being improved to support new Internet technologies, and basic functions can be continuously enhanced with an ever-expanding array of add-ons, contributed from their respective communities.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License